Colours and Emotions Chart: Decode Your Mood Right Now!

 If you hate colours — okay fine, maybe no.

-The colours and emotions chart empowers healing.
-It simplifies the messy internal universe we all fight with on the daily.
+The colours and emotions chart empowers healing, and it simplifies the messy internal universe we all fight with on the daily.

 More support: